-Students who have an Educational Healthcare Plan (EHCP) will receive extra support and guidance in some of their lessons from Teaching Assistants who will work in partnership with the Subject Teacher to help students to access the curriculum.
-Where appropriate, students may also be withdrawn from some lessons for one to one or small group support on, for example, reading and writing skills, organisational skills and raising self- esteem.
-All students on the register have an SEN profile to inform all subject teachers of the specific learning challenges so that they can differentiate their work accordingly.
-Extra support is given to students as deemed necessary and the progress of these students is coordinated and monitored by the Special Educational Needs Coordinator (SENCO).
+Students who have an Education, Health and Care Plan (EHCP) will receive extra support and guidance in some of their lessons from Teaching Assistants who will work in partnership with the Subject Teacher to help students to access the curriculum.
+Where appropriate, students may also be withdrawn from some lessons for one-to-one or small group support with, for example, reading and

-Students on the Special Educational needs register may also need assessment and support from other professionals including the Educational Psychologist, Speech and language therapist, the learning and Behaviour Team and the Social inclusion manager.
-Once again, these referrals are managed by the Special Educational needs Co-ordinator.
+Students on the Special Educational needs register may also need assessment and support from other professionals including those in the Educational Psychology Service (EPS) and Speech and Language Therapy.
+Once again, these referrals are managed by the Special Educational Needs and Disabilities Co-ordinator.

-At the end of year 6, students on the SEN register in their primary schools may be asked to complete a diagnostic test to enable us to provide targeted support upon their arrival in year 7.
+At the end of year 6, students on the SEND register in their primary schools may be asked to complete a diagnostic test to enable us to provide targeted support upon their arrival in year 7.
 This support may include reading intervention to raise their reading age enabling them to access national Curriculum tests, and support with numeracy to embed basic numeracy skills.